seanbaxter/DirectXShaderCompiler/docs/SystemLibrary.rst

 Abstract
 ========

-NOTE: this document describes the System Library for the original LLVM project, not the DirectX Compiler.
+NOTE: this document describes the System Library for the original LLVM37 project, not the DirectX Compiler.
 While most of the library remains the same, there are some important changes.
 See HLSL Changes for some background on these.

-This document provides some details on LLVM's System Library, located in the source at ``lib/System`` and ``include/llvm/System``.
-The library's purpose is to shield LLVM from the differences between operating systems for the few services LLVM needs from the operating system.
-Much of LLVM is written using portability features of standard C++.
+This document provides some details on LLVM37's System Library, located in the source at ``lib/System`` and ``include/llvm37/System``.
+The library's purpose is to shield LLVM37 from the differences between operating systems for the few services LLVM37 needs from the operating system.
+Much of LLVM37 is written using portability features of standard C++.
 However, in a few areas, system dependent facilities are needed and the System Library is the wrapper around those system calls.

-By centralizing LLVM's use of operating system interfaces, we make it possible for the LLVM tool chain and runtime libraries to be more easily ported to new platforms since (theoretically) only ``lib/System`` needs to be ported.
-This library also unclutters the rest of LLVM from #ifdef use and special cases for specific operating systems.
-Such uses are replaced with simple calls to the interfaces provided in ``include/llvm/System``.
+By centralizing LLVM37's use of operating system interfaces, we make it possible for the LLVM37 tool chain and runtime libraries to be more easily ported to new platforms since (theoretically) only ``lib/System`` needs to be ported.
+This library also unclutters the rest of LLVM37 from #ifdef use and special cases for specific operating systems.
+Such uses are replaced with simple calls to the interfaces provided in ``include/llvm37/System``.

-Note that the System Library is not intended to be a complete operating system wrapper (such as the Adaptive Communications Environment (ACE) or Apache Portable Runtime (APR)), but only provides the functionality necessary to support LLVM.
+Note that the System Library is not intended to be a complete operating system wrapper (such as the Adaptive Communications Environment (ACE) or Apache Portable Runtime (APR)), but only provides the functionality necessary to support LLVM37.

 The System Library was written by Reid Spencer who formulated the design based on similar work originating from the eXtensible Programming System (XPS).
 Several people helped with the effort; especially, Jeff Cohen and Henrik Bach on the Win32 port.

-Keeping LLVM Portable
+Keeping LLVM37 Portable
 =====================

-In order to keep LLVM portable, LLVM developers should adhere to a set of portability rules associated with the System Library.
-Adherence to these rules should help the System Library achieve its goal of shielding LLVM from the variations in operating system interfaces and doing so efficiently.
+In order to keep LLVM37 portable, LLVM37 developers should adhere to a set of portability rules associated with the System Library.
+Adherence to these rules should help the System Library achieve its goal of shielding LLVM37 from the variations in operating system interfaces and doing so efficiently.
 The following sections define the rules needed to fulfill this objective.

 Don't Include System Headers
 ----------------------------

-Except in ``lib/System``, no LLVM source code should directly ``#include`` a system header.
-Care has been taken to remove all such ``#includes`` from LLVM while ``lib/System`` was being developed.
-Specifically this means that header files like "``unistd.h``", "``windows.h``", "``stdio.h``", and "``string.h``" are forbidden to be included by LLVM source code outside the implementation of ``lib/System``.
+Except in ``lib/System``, no LLVM37 source code should directly ``#include`` a system header.
+Care has been taken to remove all such ``#includes`` from LLVM37 while ``lib/System`` was being developed.
+Specifically this means that header files like "``unistd.h``", "``windows.h``", "``stdio.h``", and "``string.h``" are forbidden to be included by LLVM37 source code outside the implementation of ``lib/System``.

-To obtain system-dependent functionality, existing interfaces to the system found in ``include/llvm/System`` should be used.
-If an appropriate interface is not available, it should be added to ``include/llvm/System`` and implemented in ``lib/System`` for all supported platforms.
+To obtain system-dependent functionality, existing interfaces to the system found in ``include/llvm37/System`` should be used.
+If an appropriate interface is not available, it should be added to ``include/llvm37/System`` and implemented in ``lib/System`` for all supported platforms.

 Don't Expose System Headers
 ---------------------------

-The System Library must shield LLVM from **all** system headers.
-To obtain system level functionality, LLVM source must ``#include "llvm/System/Thing.h"`` and nothing else.
+The System Library must shield LLVM37 from **all** system headers.
+To obtain system level functionality, LLVM37 source must ``#include "llvm37/System/Thing.h"`` and nothing else.
 This means that ``Thing.h`` cannot expose any system header files.
-This protects LLVM from accidentally using system specific functionality and only allows it via the ``lib/System`` interface.
+This protects LLVM37 from accidentally using system specific functionality and only allows it via the ``lib/System`` interface.

 Use Standard C Headers